Linksofteu/LinkSoft/CONTRIBUTING.md

 > ### Legal Notice
 > When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project licence.

-Do not create pull requests (either Bug Fixes or Enhancements) to the github repository without discussing the proposed changes with the repository owner beforehand.
+Do not create pull requests (either Bug Fixes or Enhancements) to the github repository without discussing the proposed changes with the repository owner beforehand via the [issues page](https://github.com/Linksofteu/LSoft/issues).
 After agreeing on the scope and nature of the proposed changes, follow the contribution guide:

 - [Fork](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo) the [LSoft repository](https://github.com/Linksofteu/LSoft) from GitHub.
 - Build the repository using the `/build/build-all.sh` or `/build/build-all.ps1` for one time.